 This page is a work in progress!
-Remember that this website contains unofficial information that has not been validated by Brighton.
+Remember that this website contains unofficial information that has not been approved by Brighton.

 Most of the fields in Edge Auditor are self-explanatory.
 This page summarizes the layout and provides information on a few of the less-intuitive fields.